openownership/register-ingester-sk/README.md

 ```
 bin/run ingest
-bin/run ingest
 ```

-If the DK_STREAM key is set, new records will also be published to the AWS Kinesis Stream.
+If the SK_STREAM key is set, new records will also be published to the AWS Kinesis Stream.

 ## Testing